zulip/zulip/templates/zerver/help/web-public-streams.md

 ## Managing abuse

-The unfortunate reality of the modern Internet is that any service that allows hosting files visible to the Internet is a target for bad actors looking for places to distribute illegal or malicious content.
+The unfortunate reality is that any service that allows hosting files visible to the Internet is a potential target for bad actors looking for places to distribute illegal or malicious content.

-In order to protect our open communities from moderation work fighting bad actors, web public streams have a few limitations designed to make Zulip an inconvenient target:
+In order to protect Zulip organizations from bad actors, web public streams have a few limitations designed to make Zulip an inconvenient target: